-- Food and drink cans, both aluminium and steel.
+- food and drink cans, both aluminium and steel

-- Glass - all bottles and jars (no more trips to the bottle bank!).
+- glass - all bottles and jars

-- Aluminium foil and trays including takeaway and ready meal containers.
+- aluminium foil and trays, including takeaway and ready meal containers

-- Empty aerosol cans.
+- empty aerosol cans

-- Plastic bottles, such as milk, drinks, bleach, shampoo.
+- plastic bottles, such as milk, drinks, bleach, shampoo

-- Paper, including envelopes (including windowed), shredded paper and cardboard.
+- paper, including envelopes (including windowed), shredded paper and cardboard

-- Food and drink cartons including milk, juice, smoothie and soup containers.
-Bottle tops can be left on.
+- food and drink cartons, including milk, juice, smoothie and soup containers - bottle tops can be left on

 Toys, video tapes, CD’S and DVD’s, plastic plant pots, washing up bowls, cutlery and drainer trays, plastic paint pots.
 Soft plastic - polystyrene, bubble wrap, plastic sheets, carrier bags.
 Sweets and crisp wrappers, nappies, textile (clothing, carpet and shoes), wood and metal paint tins.